siddharth-maddali/siddharth-maddali.github.io/about.md

 <tr><td text-align="center"><img src="{{ site.url }}/images/cp1.jpg" width="325" align="left" style="margin:0px 20px" ></td></tr>
 <tr><td class="caption" align="center">Mildly vandalized stone marker at the burial site of CP-1</td></tr>
 </table>
-I spent the early years doing such things at Argonne National Laboratory.
+I spent the early years doing such things at Argonne National Laboratory near Chicago, IL.
 It is one of the best places for materials research owing to their [giant X-ray machine](https://www.aps.anl.gov/About/Overview), for which I designed new X-ray imaging methods.
 A lot of this work was me sitting at a desk simulating such diffraction experiments for different materials, with the occasional week-long experiment at the Advanced Photon Source.
 I absolutely relish the opportunity to have worked in such a field that involves using a wide range of skills.